anhp95/forest_attr_segment/README.md

 **Update on 2022/10/02.
 Provide reclassification step to enhance the resolution of the result image (only for forest species)**

-### TODO
+### Introduction

+This is the Pytorch (1.9.1) implementation of Deep Learning model in "FOREST-RELATED SDG ISSUES MONITORING FOR DATA-SCARE REGIONS EMPLOYING MACHINE LEARNING AND REMOTE SENSING - A CASE STUDY FOR ENA CITY, JAPAN".

 - [x] Support different 2D/3D UNET based architecture with Atrous Convolution Blocks for forest attribute (species, age) segmentation
 - [x] Support training/validation dataset from Sentinel 1/2 in GIFU prefecture - Japan.

-### Introduction

-This is the Pytorch (1.9.1) implementation of Deep Learning model in "FOREST-RELATED SDG ISSUES MONITORING FOR DATA-SCARE REGIONS EMPLOYING MACHINE LEARNING AND REMOTE SENSING - A CASE STUDY FOR ENA CITY, JAPAN".

-It can use with 2D/3D UNET-based CNN with Atrous Convolution Blocks

 ### Installation